-21. SAFETY GEAR:

-Safety gear including helmets, face masks, mouth guards, shin guards, etc are allowed and encouraged.
-FOOTWEAR: Metal spikes are prohibited.

-23. SPECIAL AGREEMENTS:

-All decisions on games postponement or cancellation will be made by the TCSSA Board President or his designee.
-Any agreements between team managers that are not compliant with TCSSA Rules & Regulations are prohibited.
+- 22. SAFETY GEAR: Safety gear including helmets, face masks, mouth guards, shin guards, etc are allowed and encouraged.
+FOOTWEAR: Metal spikes are not allowed. - 23.
+SPECIAL AGREEMENTS: All decisions on games postponement or cancellation will be made by the TCSSA Board of Directors with input from the six team managers.
+Any agreements between team managers that are not compliant with TCSSA Rules & Regulations will not be allowed.

 THESE SEVEN PAGES CONSTITUTE THE TCSSA RULES & REGULATIONS AND ARE A SUPPLEMENT TO THE STANDARD ASA RULES & REGULATIONS.
-THESE RULES MAY NOT BE DEVIATED FROM.
-PROPOSED CHANGES TO THIS DOCUMENT MAY BE SUBMITTED TO THE THE TCSSA BOARD FOR CONSIDERATION.
+THESE RULES MAY NOT BE DEVIATED FROM .
+PROPOSED CHANGES TO THIS DOCUMENT MAY BE SUBMITTED THE THE TCSSA BOARD FOR CONSIDERATION.